How to Clean an Old Headstone

 Most headstones are made up of natural stones which are comprised of salts and minerals.
 The most common types of headstones existing today are made of sandstone, granite, marble, and limestone.
 Due to its ease of maintaining a cemetery, flat bronze markers are becoming more popular in cemeteries, especially memorial parks.

 The hardest of the natural stone type of monuments that you will see in a cemetery is granite, which is still widely used today.
-Granite has a hardness of 7-9 and can withstand a little more cleaning than the other types of natural stone; however, it still must be a very gentle cleaning.
+Granite has a hardness of between 7 and 9 and can withstand a little more cleaning than the other types of natural stone; however, it still must be a very gentle cleaning.
 Most of the upright stones made today are created from granite.

 Remember, it's not only the stone itself we need to preserve, but what is carved on the stone.
 After all, that is how we will all know who rests beneath.